EUA Deletion vs Voluntary Carbon Markets

 Understanding both your total emissions and your efficiency metrics provides crucial context.
 A growing company might increase absolute emissions while improving per-unit efficiency, highlighting the importance of tracking both metrics.

-Climate science tells us that immediate emission reductions are more valuable than future promises.
-This temporal aspect is often overlooked in traditional carbon accounting but is critical for effective climate action.
+Climate science highlights the importance of near-term emission reductions.
+This temporal aspect is often overlooked in traditional carbon accounting but is important for credible climate action.

 The reliability of your impact measurements matters significantly.
 Verified, regulated systems like the EU ETS provide higher certainty than project-based offsets with inherent uncertainties and verification challenges.